imixs/imixs-workflow/src/site/markdown/deployment/wildfly.md

 ## Install Wildfly
-The Wildfly Server is supporting the EE7 specification and can be downloaded from the [Wildfly project site](http://www.wildfly.org).
+The Wildfly Server is supporting the Jakarta EE specification and can be downloaded in the latest version from the [Wildfly project site](http://www.wildfly.org).
 The site also includes an installation guide how to install Wildfly server on different platforms.
+Please note that at least version 18.0.1 is needed as this version includes [Eclipse Microprofile](https://microprofile.io/).

 After the server is started it can be opened from a web browser with the following URL:

     http://localhost:8080/

 ## Setting up a Imixs-Workflow database pool

 The [Imixs-Sample Application](../sampleapplication.html) expects a database resource with the name "jdbc/workflow".
 The corresponding datasource configuration can be added into the file _wildfly/standalone/configuration/standalone.xml_ in the subsystem section 'datasources'